Terms & Conditions

 This agreement contains disclaimers of warranties, limitations on liability, releases, a class-action waiver, and the requirement to mediate and arbitrate all claims that may arise under this agreement.
 These provisions are an essential basis of this agreement.

 1. Acceptance of Agreement

-This is an agreement between First Access Funding, a California limited liability company (the “Company”), the owner and operator of the website located at www.firstaccessfunding.com (the “Site”), and you, a user of the Site and the service.
+This is an agreement between First Access Funding, (the “Company”), the owner and operator of the website located at www.firstaccessfunding.com (the “Site”), and you, a user of the Site and the service.
 By accessing the Site and by using the service, you agree to this agreement for as long as you continue to use the Site or the service.
 If you do not agree with any of the terms, you must not use the Site or the service.
 You must not use the Site or the service, or accept this agreement, if (a) you are not of legal age to form a binding contract with the Company; (b) you are prohibited by law from receiving or using the service; or (c) you are not a U.S. resident.

 2. Changes to Agreement

 The Company may change this agreement (the “Updated Agreement”) on one or more occasions.